Power and Energy Training

-Mobile network power system introduces the basics power systems in mobile networks and how to prevent the failure in mobile network based power systems.
-By taking this course, you will be able to understand basics of power systems, backup systems for mobile networks, power disturbances, uninterruptable power supplies (UPS), diesel generators as a backup to mobile networks, automatic transfer switch (ATS) and systematic troubleshooting and maintenance of power systems.
+Mobile network power system introduces the basic power systems in mobile networks and how to prevent the failure in mobile network based power systems.
+By taking this course you will be able to understand basics of power systems, backup systems for mobile networks, power disturbances, uninterruptable power supplies (UPS), diesel generators as a backup to mobile networks, automatic transfer switch (ATS) and systematic troubleshooting and maintenance of power systems.

 - Offshore Wind Farm Training

 Offshore wind farm training will teach you the basic concept behind offshore wind farm generation unit and operation principles of offshore wind farms.
 The attendees will be able to understand the basics of wind farms, different types of wind farms, wind farm control approaches such as rotor side converter (RSC) and grid side converter (GSC), high voltage direct current (HVDC) transmission used in offshore wind farms, HVDC control approaches for offshore wind farms and effect of weak ac grid on offshore wind farms.

 - Power Grid Operation Training

 Power grid operation training introduces the main topics in power grid operation, principles of voltage generation in power systems, concepts of active/reactive power, main components of power systems, transformers and their modeling, different types of loads in power systems, synchronous generator models, induction machine operation, power flow solutions, Gauss Siedel power flow, Newton Raphson power flow, economic dispatch and concept of reserve in power systems.

 - Power System Dynamic Analysis and Symmetrical Components

 Power system dynamic analysis and symmetrical component training teaches you the basics of power systems, main concepts used in power system analysis, per unit analysis, concept of complex power, power system component modeling, power flow analysis, fault analysis and symmetrical component calculations in power system dynamics.